 WHAT DOES IT COST?

 Sessions are 50 minutes and normally take place on the same day and at the same time each week.
-I kindly request 24 hours notice of cancellation otherwise the full session fee will be charged.
-If I can reschedule within the same week I will do my utmost.
+I ask for 24 hours notice of cancellation otherwise the full session fee will be charged.
+If I can reschedule within the same week I will.

 FOR HOW LONG?